Sir-Boops/docker-mastodon/README.md

 # Mastodon docker image

-This /is/ a drop-in replacement for the official mastodon docker image.
+This is a drop-in replacement for the official mastodon docker image.

 So then...why make this?